5 Volunteer-Free Fall Family Events

 But first!
 Consider these registration tips for all family events:

-• Set up online registration through your church’s online database or use a free program like VBS PRO (it’s not just for VBS!).
+- Set up online registration through your church’s digital database or use a free program like VBS PRO (it’s not just for VBS!).

 Be sure to communicate that these events aren’t just for kids.
 Clearly set the expectation that parents attend these family events with their children.